 Jailhouse snitches will lie and testify against innocent defendants, such as Luc Pierre-Charles Jr., for a conviction.
 This is absolutely prosecutorial misconduct.
 State attorney Manny Garcia knowingly presented false testimony to the jury in the case of Luc Pierre-Charles Jr. Prosecutors as such go against the integrity and entire truth-seeking function of the judicial system.

-In most jurisdictions, the law states that testimonies from witnesses that are in-custody should be received with caution and not be deliberated under the same instructions as other credible witnesses (Handy, 2012).
+In most jurisdictions, the law states that testimonies from witnesses that are in custody should be received with caution and not be deliberated under the same instructions as other credible witnesses (Handy, 2012).
 The reason being that an in-custody witness may have different motivates than the typical witness.
 An in-custody informant may be strongly motivated to say what the prosecution wants them to say (The National Registry of Exonerations, 2017), in hopes of receiving a reward for their cooperation (Joy, 2006).
 An in-custody witness, also referred to as cooperating witness, jailhouse informant, or jailhouse snitch is defined as one who is in custody, usually awaiting trial or sentencing, allegedly that they heard, or an inmate shared incriminating statements about themselves (Neuschatz, Jones, Wetmore, McClung & Neuschatz, 2011) and disclosed this information the governmental authorities.
-Research done at the Northwestern School of Law Center on Wrongful Convictions showed that since 1973 and 2004, jailhouse informants played a significant factor in 46% of death row exonerations convictions.
+Research done at the Northwestern School of Law Center on Wrongful Convictions showed that between 1973 and 2004, jailhouse informants played a significant factor in 46% of death row exonerations convictions.
 Making the use of jailhouse informant testimonies “one of the leading causes of wrongful convictions in capital cases” (Neuschatz et al., 2008).

-Several of the informants who testified against Mr. Luc Pierre-Charles Jr. was showed to be biased, and each had motives to lie against Mr. Pierre-Charles Jr. Two of the State’s jailhouse informants, Anthony Harris and Frank Harrison, wrote letters addressed directly to Manuel Garcia, Pasco County Assistant State Attorney.
+Several of the informants who testified against Mr. Luc Pierre-Charles Jr. was shown to be biased, and each had motives to lie against Mr. Pierre-Charles Jr. Two of the State’s jailhouse informants, Anthony Harris and Frank Harrison, wrote letters addressed directly to Manuel Garcia, Pasco County Assistant State Attorney.
 All letters were entered into evidence.
 However, they were not allowed to be read to the jury.
-In one of the letter, the informant clearly expressed how he would help convict Mr. Pierre-Charles Jr. at all cost, if he, Manny Garcia, help the informant get out of jail.
-Within the other letter, the informant expressed several times that he wanted to go home and went on stating that he did not want to return to the Department of Corrections and ask for the State help.
+In one of the letters, the informant clearly expressed how he would help convict Mr. Pierre-Charles Jr. at all costs, if he, Manny Garcia, help the informant get out of jail.
+Within the other letter, the informant expressed several times that he wanted to go home and went on stating that he did not want to return to the Department of Corrections and ask for the State's help.